-With only being able to work on our bathroom for a few hours on Saturdays and Sundays, we haven’t made as much progress as we’d like.
+With only being able to work on the bathroom for a few hours on Saturdays and Sundays, there hasn’t been as much progress as I’d like.

-I won’t sugarcoat it – remodeling ourselves sucks.
+I won’t sugarcoat it – DIY remodeling sucks.
 A lot.
-But I keep trying to be positive and reflect on what we’ve accomplished so far.
+But I keep trying to be positive and reflect on what’s been accomplished so far.

 We’ve spent an immense amount of time trying to figure out how to fix the rotted subfloor around the toilet since we realized that the flange is welded to the pipe.
 We tried to remove it, then stopped, drove to Lowes and confided in a much-too-jolly plumbing professional.